 so lbs (54 kg).
 By using motor springs we eliminate about 340 lbs (155 kg).

 The entire clock with glass case is estimated to be 220 lbs (100 kg), so the

-entire setup would originally been 560 lbs (254 kg).
+entire setup would originally have been 560 lbs (254 kg).
 This change reduces

-that weight by 60%.
-This makes the entire machine far more manageable to
+that weight by 60% and makes the entire machine far more manageable to move.

-move.
 One can now place it on any suitable, yet sturdy table top.
-I think
+I think many

-many people who have followed this project may be surprised to see this
+people who have followed the project may be surprised to see this

 photo.
 Nearly all pictures taken of the clock have been from the level of